 Introduction to ethics

-I should be noted that there are no theory-independent descriptions of ethics.
+It should be noted that there are no theory-independent descriptions of ethics.
 As it is sometimes said, ”put three philosophers in a room and they will come out with four different opinions.”
 This text is an introduction to how I think of ethics.
-It is probably uncontroversial, but it should not be read uncritically.
+It is probably uncontroversial, but should nonetheless be read critically.

 Metaethics and normative ethics